tylersupersad/laion-distributed-pipeline/usage.md

         ```

         > This step builds FAISS shards from the distributed CLIP embeddings.
-        > Wait 5 - 10 minutes for this task to complete (test run for examination).

     * **Merge FAISS Index Shards into a Unified Index:**